team-telnyx/telnyx-java/docs/NumberConfigurationsApi.md

         bearerAuth.setBearerToken("BEARER TOKEN");

         NumberConfigurationsApi apiInstance = new NumberConfigurationsApi(defaultClient);
-        Integer pageNumber = 1; // Integer | The page number to load
+        Integer pageNumber = 1; // Integer | The page number to load.
-        Integer pageSize = 20; // Integer | The size of the page
+        Integer pageSize = 20; // Integer | The size of the page.
         String filterPhoneNumber = "filterPhoneNumber_example"; // String | Filter by phone number.
 Requires at least three digits.
 Non-numerical characters will result in no values being returned.
         String filterConnectionNameContains = test; // String | Filter contains connection name.
 Requires at least three characters.
+        String filterCustomerReference = "filterCustomerReference_example"; // String | Filter numbers via the customer_reference set.
         String filterUsagePaymentMethod = channel; // String | Filter by usage_payment_method.
         String sort = connection_name; // String | Specifies the sort order for results.
 If not given, results are sorted by created_at in descending order. try {